-This article is for administrators.
-If you’re an admin looking to recover deleted Gmail messages for your users, see Restore a user's permanently deleted email.
-If you want to restore deleted messages for your own consumer Gmail account, see Delete or recover deleted Gmail messages.
-If you want to restore files for your own consumer Drive account, see Find or recover a file.
+This article is for administrators who want to recover deleted files in Google Drive.
+If you’re an admin looking to recover deleted Gmail messages for your users, go to Restore a user's permanently deleted email.
+If you want to restore deleted messages for your own consumer Gmail account, go to Delete or recover deleted Gmail messages, or to recover your own account, go to How to recover your Google account or Gmail.
+If you want to restore files for your own consumer Drive account, go to Find or recover a file.

-Files or folders in Google Drive are deleted if a user empties their trash in Drive or when trash is automatically deleted after 30 days.
-As an administrator, you can recover the data within 25 days after the trash was emptied.
-After that period, the data is purged from Google's systems.
-Depending on the amount of data that you want to restore, it might take several days for the data to reappear in the user's account.
+As an administrator, you can recover deleted items from Google Drive within 25 days after a user empties their trash.
+After that period, Google purges the data from its systems.
+Depending on the amount of data that you want to restore, it might take several days for the data to reappear in the user’s account.

 Before you begin